How To Clean a Cold Sore To Help It Heal Faster

 It can be tempting to cover up your cold sore from the moment you notice it, but that's usually not the best choice.
 Remember that in their early stages, cold sores are more vulnerable to further infection.
 Applying makeup to a cold sore in its early stages may slow the healing process, so try to wait until your cold sore has scabbed over before applying makeup.

-After your sore scabs over, you can use pigmented liquid lipstick or a full-coverage foundation and concealer to carefully cover it.
+After your sore scabs over, you can use pigmented liquid lipstick or a full-coverage foundation and concealer to carefully cover it with disposable brushes or applicators.
 There are even a few products specifically for men that can camouflage cold sores.
 Cold sore patches are also available if you would rather avoid makeup altogether.